stationeering-systems/moon-normal-standard/aru/docs/tec_system_operations_manual.md

 | `CondensationRatio` | Condensation Purge Gas Ratio (kPa/K)              | `13.79`  |

 ## FAILSAFE
-* If the TEC pipe's pressure drops to zero, a logic circuit disables the transformer to prevent additional gas loss.
+* If the TEC pipe's pressure drops to zero, a logic circuit disables the TEC-FS area power controller to prevent additional gas loss.
 This requires a **manual reset:**

 ### Failsafe Reset Procedure:
 1. **Confirm** output pressure is `0 kPa`.
 2. **Verify** that the manual release valve is closed.
 3. **Inspect** and replace any damaged pipes from TEC pipe to the filtration system.
 4. **Disable** the logic writer labeled `Failsafe Control`.
-5. **Manually enable** the transformer.
+5. **Manually enable** the area power controller.
 6. **Once pressure stabilizes**, re-enable the `Failsafe Control`.

 > If the transformer is **on and receiving power**, but the **filtration unit is not**, it's likely a power distribution issue.
 Double-check wiring and transformer wattage.